-Primus Windpower is known for their smaller AIR series wind generators, which are used for small cabins and boat use and produce about 35kWh per month in 12mph average winds.
-Pika Energy has recently innovated their larger, Pika home wind turbines which produces about 200kWh per month at the same average wind speed.
-Both are manufactured here in the USA.Read more +
+Primus Windpower is known for their smaller AIR series wind generators, which are used for small cabins, tiny houses, and boats.
+They produce about 35kWh per month in 12mph average winds, and are manufactured here in the USA.Read more +

-Locating your wind turbine: The height of your wind turbine will dramatically affect performance.
+The height of your wind turbine will dramatically affect performance.
 Your wind turbine should be at least 30 feet higher than any obstruction within 300 feet.
 That means 30 feet above any buildings; any tree tops; anything that will affect the turbulence of the air as it hits the turbine.
 If you are going to invest in installing a wind turbine, you'll want to do it the right way.
 Since wind speed is directly related to tower height: the higher the tower, the more energy you will produce.
 Absolutely check with local building and zoning codes to see if they have any height or other zoning restrictions in your area.
 Do this before purchasing!
-Check this article out: TBD to learn if a small wind turbine is right for you.

 For example the Primus Wind Power AIR 30 12 Volt DC Wind Turbine should produce about 20-25 kwh per month with average wind speeds of 10-12 mph.
-The Pika Energy T701 Wind Turbine with B801 Charge Controller is reported to produce about 200kwh per month at similar average wind speeds.
+The Pika Energy T701 wind turbine is reported to produce about 200kwh per month at similar average wind speeds.

 What other components do I need?

 Wind Turbines are generally sold by themselves.
 Likewise, wind turbine towers are generally sold separately and are specific for the turbine as a tower could be anywhere from 30 feet up to 100 feet tall.
 Remember, the higher the tower, the more energy your generator will produce.